lipeng1667/HomeAssistantBackend/API_Reference.md

 **Note:** These endpoints are for administrative use only and require admin authentication.

 ### `POST /api/admin/login`

-Logs in an admin and returns a JWT token.

 **App Authentication:** Required (see headers above)